↑ Like this article? Support us with a single click of the AD

 Amityville is located in Babylon Township just outside of New York City.
-It’s a quaint town most years, except 1974.
+It’s a quaint town, most years.
+It all changed in 1974.

 Ronnie DeFeo – –